-02 March 2022 - 16 March 2022 Time allocated for candidate campaigning Online ballots open (JISC Survey) (2-week concurrent timescale for campaigning and voting by teaching staff only) 11 March 2022 Reminder on IConnect and e mail that ballot closes on 16 March 2022 at 5.00 p.m.
-16 March 2022 Ballot closes 17 March 2022 Result of election will be declared on IConnect following independent verification of voting 31 March 2022 Tabled Report to Board of Management meeting - appointment of successful candidate.
+30 May 2023 Nominations close at 5.00 p.m.
+Where there is only one nom following independent verifications nination the result of the election will be declared on IConnect ation on 31 May 2023.
+If there is more than one non ninee for the position, an election will require to be held.
+31 May 2023 Candidates announced on IConnect and email 31 May - 14 June 2023 Time allocated for candidate campaigning Online ballots open (JISC Survey) (2-week concurrent timescale for campaigning and voting by support staff only) 08 June 2023 Reminder on IConnect and e-mail to support staff members that ballot closes on 14 June 2023 at 5.00 p.m.
+14 June 2023 Ballot closes 15 June 2023 Result of election will be declared on IConnect following independent verification of voting.
+27 June 2023 Tabled Report to Board of Management meeting - appointment of successful candidate.